Midland Railway branches around Walsall: Planning

 A proposal was formulated for an independent "Walsall and Wolverhampton Railway" (W&WR), directly connecting them.
 A line about 6 1/2 miles long was planned; at Wolverhampton there were to be connections both to the BW&SVR station at Wolverhampton, and to the Oxford, Worcester and Wolverhampton Railway station.

 The projected route of the Walsall and Wolverhampton Railway was arranged to enter Walsall from the north, joining the South Staffordshire Railway at Ryecroft Junction.
-The incorporation of the W&WR by Act of Parliament took place on 29 June 1865, but there were later several changes of plan, involving four Acts of Parliament intermediately before completion of construction.
+The incorporation of the W&WR by act of Parliament, the Wolverhampton and Walsall Railway Act 1865 (28 & 29 Vict. c. clxxxi), took place on 29 June 1865, but there were later several changes of plan, involving four acts of Parliament intermediately before completion of construction.

 In particular, the route was changed: the line connecting to the Stour Valley Line at Wolverhampton was omitted, leaving only the connection at Wolverhampton to the GWR.
 The route into Walsall also changed, now approaching from the south, with a new station on the west side of the existing SSR station.
 The line would have had to make a huge sweep to the south as it approached Walsall to achieve this.
-A connection with the Stour Valley line was reinstated in a second Act, dated 23 July, 1866, specifying that a connection was to be made at Crane Street Junction, east of the Wolverhampton station.
-In the 1867 session of Parliament, the route at Walsall was altered to make a northern entry, at Ryecroft Junction, and this was authorised by Act of 12 August 1867.
+A connection with the Stour Valley line was reinstated in a second act of Parliament, the Wolverhampton and Walsall Railway Act 1866 (29 & 30 Vict. c. cclxxvi), dated 23 July 1866, specifying that a connection was to be made at Crane Street Junction, east of the Wolverhampton station.
+In the 1867 session of Parliament, the route at Walsall was altered to make a northern entry, at Ryecroft Junction, and this was authorised by the Wolverhampton and Walsall Railway Act 1867 (30 & 31 Vict. c. clxxx) of 12 August 1867.

 Next in the 1868 session, minor changes were made to the alignment of the junction at Ryecroft, and a further small change was made at Willenhall.
 In addition, a branch railway in Wednesfield was inserted.
-This Act of 13 July 1868 also authorised a bridge to replace two level crossings.
+This act of Parliament, the Wolverhampton and Walsall Railway Act 1868 (31 & 32 Vict. c. cxvi) of 13 July 1868, also authorised a bridge to replace two level crossings.